Revolving Tables 2021

-Mr. Goldhar supports many charities, both in Canada and abroad, including the Hospital of SickKids, CAMH, Princess Margaret Hospital, Toronto General Hospital, the Holland Bloorview Kids Rehabilitaiton Hospital, Parachute Canada, the Israel Children Centres, Share Life, the United Israel Appeal and the Hebrew University of Jerusalem.
+Mitchell supports many charities, both in Canada and abroad, including the Hospital of SickKids, CAMH, Princess Margaret Hospital, Toronto General Hospital, the Holland Bloorview Kids Rehabilitation Hospital, Parachute Canada, the Israel Children Centres, the United Israel Appeal and the Hebrew University of Jerusalem.
 As the proud son of a holocaust survivor, he has dedicated time and resources to Yad Vashem.

 Michael Landsberg has been a prominent face and voice on the Canadian sports scene since 1984.
 With his unique style, he quickly became one of this country’s most polarizing personalities- perceived by some as forthright and others as arrogant.